Community Engagement Plan

 - Oregon Fire Codes

-to the odor reductions we anticipate from implementing the ASP system, we
+- In addition to the odor reductions we anticipate from implementing the ASP system, we commit to:

-- Conducting daily odor surveys and log the results.
+- Conducting regular odor surveys and log the results.

 - Abiding by the odor complaint protocols as required by Metro and DEQ and outlined in our Operations Plan.

-- We will create a separate blog linked to our website that will contain updates to our ASP conversion process and other items of interest.
+- Creating a separate blog linked to our website that will contain updates to our ASP conversion process and other items of interest.

 - We will create a dedicated email address that community members can use to contact us directly and will respond in a timely manner.